timm/misc/tex/26/acm/slides.md

 ## Mitochondria: Tools vs. Agents

-* How do we build modern Agentic workflows without massive LLM overhead?
+* How do we build Agentic workflows without LLM overhead?
 * **KLAS:** Agents act as lightweight orchestrators (the Nucleus); the heavy lifting is offloaded to tools (the Mitochondria).
 * Evidence from **SmartOracle**: Agent-to-Agent traffic is minimal.
   * **Agent-to-Tool traffic dominates** (Terminal=405, Triage=390 calls).